sightworks/slate/source/index.md

 <span class='info'>Apps may also define their own children here, if the record has pointers to other objects in the system.</span>

+### Relationships

+In any specific record type, record lists accessible beneath ``related`` will be noted in a Relationships section.

 ## Root (``Root``)

 ```json